-Many ‘eating styles’ can help us to stay healthy – but some are driven by an intense fear of becoming fat.
-The two most common problems are anorexia nervosa and bulimia nervosa which you can read more about below – the symptoms are often mixed.
+Many ‘eating styles’ can help us to stay healthy – but some are driven by an intense fear of becoming overweight and other concerns about body image.
+The two most common eating disorders are anorexia nervosa and bulimia nervosa, and you can read more about these conditions below – the symptoms are often mixed.

-- UK vet schools estimate that 10% of their students are suffering from eating disorders and that the disorder has usually started before they come to university
+• UK vet schools estimate that 10% of their students are suffering from eating disorders and that the disorder has usually started before they come to university.
+Evidence suggests that in 62% of cases eating disorder symptoms initially occur under the age of 16

-- In the general population 6.4% of adults displayed signs of an eating disorder (Adult Psychiatric Morbidity Survey, 2007)
+• In the general population 6.4% of adults displayed signs of an eating disorder (Adult Psychiatric Morbidity Survey, 2007 which is the most up to date national figures )

 Anorexia & bulimia